-- (1) Subject to subsection (2), confidential information must not be disclosed to a third party by the AFSA or by an officer, employee, delegate or agent of the AFSA, or by any Person coming into possession of the information, without the consent of the Person to whom the duty of confidentiality is owed. - (2) The AFSA may disclose confidential information where such disclosure: - (a) is permitted or required under these Regulations or under any other AIFC Regulations or Rules; - (b) is made to any of the authorities listed in CO-OP for the purpose of assisting the exercise by any such authority of its regulatory functions; or - (c) is made in good faith for the purposes of the exercise of the functions and powers of the AFSA. - (3) A breach of subsection (1) by an officer, employee, delegate or agent of the AFSA, or by any other Person coming into possession of the information shall be punishable by a fine and/or disciplinary proceedings.
+- (1) Subject to subsection (2), confidential information must not be disclosed to a third party by the AFSA or by an officer, employee, delegate or agent of the AFSA, or by any Person coming into possession of the information, without the consent of the Person to whom the duty of confidentiality is owed. - (2) The AFSA may disclose confidential information where such disclosure: - (a) is permitted or required under these Regulations or under any other AIFC Regulations or Rules; - (b) is made to any of the authorities listed in CO-OP for the purpose of assisting the exercise by any such authority of its regulatory functions; or - (c) is made in good faith for the purposes of the exercise of the functions and powers of the AFSA. - (3) A Contravention of subsection (1) by an officer, employee, delegate or agent of the AFSA, or by any other Person coming into possession of the information shall be punishable by a fine of such amount as it considers appropriate in respect of the Contravention up to a maximum fine of \$10,000 and/or disciplinary proceedings.
 The AFSA may also seek injunctive relief where appropriate. - (4) The AFSA may make Rules for the purpose of ensuring the confidentiality of information received in the exercise of a regulatory function.

-PART 11: CO-OPERATION AND EXCHANGE OF INFORMATION
+PART 11:CO-OPERATION AND EXCHANGE OF INFORMATION